jjustinyyang/tnt-ai-assistant/README.md

 ```
 python app.py
 ```
-2. Open your web browser and go to the local server address (e.g., `http://localhost:7860`) to interact with the assistant.
+2. Open your web browser and go to the local server address (e.g. `http://localhost:7860`) to interact with the assistant.

 ## Configuration
 Ensure that your API keys and other sensitive information are stored securely.
 You can use environment variables or a `.env` file to manage these configurations.